Investigating additional structures on preimages of regular values of smooth maps induced from the manifolds via the Reeb spaces and applications: Pseudo quotient spaces and pseudo quotient maps as generalizations of Reeb spaces.

-We can naturally define a {\it singular point}, a {\it regular value}, a {\it singular value}, the {\it singular set} and the {\it singular value set} of the pseudo quotient map naturally. \begin{Rem} Kobayashi and Saeki introduced {\it pseudo quotient maps} and {\it pseudo quotient spaces} as specific versions of ones here in \cite{kobayashisaeki}.
-They set $f$ as a stable map into the plane on closed manifold of dimension larger than $2$ and studied algebraic and differential topological properties of stable maps into the plane including transformations of maps preserving diffeomorphism types of the source manifolds. \end{Rem}
+We can define notions such as a {\it singular point}, a {\it regular value}, a {\it singular value}, the {\it singular set}, the {\it singular value set} and the {\it regular value set} for the pseudo quotient map in a natural way. \begin{Rem} Kobayashi and Saeki introduced {\it pseudo quotient maps} and {\it pseudo quotient spaces} as specific versions of ones here in \cite{kobayashisaeki}.
+They set $\mathcal{C}$ as the class of stable maps into the plane on closed manifolds whose dimensions are greater than $2$.
+They studied algebraic topological and differential topological properties of stable maps into the plane including transformations of maps preserving the topologies and the differentiable structures of the closed manifolds. \end{Rem}

-\begin{Ex} \begin{enumerate} \item As extensions of special generic maps, by using fundamental methods mentioned in \cite{saeki2} for example, we can construct pseudo quotient maps onto arbitrary compact manifolds which are locally special generic.

-There exists another compact manifold whose boundary is the original source manifold and which collapses to the previous compact manifold and each connected component of each inverse image of each regular value is bounded by a closed disc embedded properly in the compact manifold so that the discs bounded by different connected components of inverse images of regular values do not intersect.
+\begin{Ex} \begin{enumerate} \item In Proposition \ref{prop:3}, for a suitable case, there exists another compact and smooth manifold $M_W$ whose boundary is the original manifold $M$ of the domain of the special generic map $f$ and which collapses to the compact manifold $W_f$ or the Reeb space.
+Furthemore, we can obtain the manifold bounded by the original manifold so that each connected component of each preimage of each regular value is bounded by a copy of a unit disk embedded smoothly and properly in this new compact manifold and that the disks bounded by distinct connected components of preimages of regular values do not intersect.
+The constructed compact manifold $M_W$ is the total space of a smooth bundle over the given compact manifold $W_f$ whose fiber is diffeomorphic to the {\rm (}$m-n${\rm )}-dimensional unit disk.
+We can take a smooth map $r:M_W \rightarrow W_f$ giving a collapsing, making $M_W$ the smooth bundle over $W_f$ whose fiber is diffeomorphic to $D^{m-n+1}$ and satisfying $r {\mid}_{\partial M_W}=q_f:\partial M_W=M \rightarrow W_f$.